 - Restrictions on investments: Investments must be in clean energy technologies that are solely or mainly Australian based, and not in a prohibited technology - such as carbon capture and storage, nuclear technology and nuclear power.

-The Finance Minister and the Environment and Energy Minister, as responsible Ministers, appoint members to the CEFC Board.
-The Environment and Energy Minister, as the nominated Minister, approves payments.
+The Minister for Finance and the Energy Minister, as responsible Ministers, appoint members to the CEFC Board.
+The Energy Minister, as the nominated Minister, approves payments.

 For queries regarding CEFC investments, or if you are seeking funding from CEFC, please refer to the Clean Energy Finance Corporation website.
-Queries on policy matters regarding the CEFC should be directed to the Department of the Environment and Energy, who have the primary portfolio responsibility for the CEFC.
+Queries on policy matters regarding the CEFC should be directed to the Department of Industry, Science, Energy and Resources, who have the primary portfolio responsibility for the CEFC.

 The CEFC Investment Mandate is a legislative instrument, which is not subject to disallowance.